Girardoni air rifle: Design and capabilities

 The Girardoni air rifle was 4 ft long and weighed 10 lb, about the same size and weight as infantry muskets of the time.
 It fired a .46 or .51 caliber ball and had a tubular, gravity or spring-fed magazine with a capacity of 20-22 balls.
-Unlike its contemporary, muzzle-loading muskets, which required the rifleman to stand up to reload with powder and ball, the Girardoni air rifle permitted the shooter to load a ball by pushing the transverse spring loaded chamber bar out of the breech which allowed a ball to be supplied to it from the magazine and which then rebounded back to its firing position, all while lying down.
+Unlike its contemporary, muzzle-loading muskets, which required the rifleman to stand up to reload with powder and ball, the Girardoni air rifle permitted the shooter to load a ball by pushing the transverse spring-loaded chamber bar out of the breech which allowed a ball to be supplied to it from the magazine and which then rebounded back to its firing position, all while lying down.

 The detachable air reservoir was in the club-shaped stock.
 With a full air reservoir, the Girardoni air rifle had the capacity to shoot 30 shots at useful pressure.
 These balls were effective to approximately 125 yd on a full air reservoir.
 The power declined as the air reservoir was emptied.
-To recharge the air reservoir, it was attached to the top of the accessory pump, the base of which was placed on the ground and secured with the feet, which then required some 1500 strokes to bring it up to its working pressure of approximately 800 psi (55 bar).
+To recharge the air reservoir, it was attached to the top of the accessory pump, the base of which was placed on the ground and secured with the feet, which then required some 1,500 strokes to bring it up to its working pressure of approximately 800 psi (55 bar).

-Contemporary regulations of 1788 required that each rifleman be equipped with the rifle, three compressed air reservoirs (two spare and one attached to the rifle), cleaning stick, hand pump, lead ladle and 100 lead balls, 1 in the chamber, 19 in the magazine built into the rifle and the remaining 80 in four tin tubes, (or speed loaders in the modern vernacular).
+Contemporary regulations of 1788 required that each rifleman be equipped with the rifle, three compressed air reservoirs (two spare and one attached to the rifle), cleaning stick, hand pump, lead ladle, and 100 lead balls, 1 in the chamber, 19 in the magazine built into the rifle, and the remaining 80 in four tin tubes, (or speed loaders in the modern vernacular).
 Equipment not carried attached to the rifle was held in a special leather knapsack.
 It was also necessary to keep the leather gaskets of the reservoir moist to maintain a good seal and prevent leakage.

+The advantages of the weapon compared to other guns of the time were that on a full charge it had a high rate of fire, low recoil, no smoke, less noise than a musket, and needed less cleaning.
+It could be loaded while lying flat, while muskets typically had to be reloaded standing up.
+The disadvantages were that the mechanism was fragile and complex, and could easily become non-functional given the rigors of troops in the field.
+Charging the air cylinder required 1,500 strokes of a hand pump, similar to a modern bicycle pump, which was time-consuming, and left the shooter helpless for the many minutes it took to recharge.
+If the pump was lost or damaged the gun became useless.
+The air gun was useful as a specialty weapon, but not as a practical everyday soldier's tool.